Geometric models for the algebraic hearts in the derived category of a gentle algebra: Introduction

-Let's make more detailed explanation.
-We realize both the module category and the derived category of a gentle algebra on the same surface, with respect to different `coordinates': the \emph{simple coordinate} $\zD_s^*$ and the \emph{projective coordinate} $\zD_p^*$ (see Definitions \ref{definition:addmissable dissections} and \ref{definition:addmissable dissections in prelimilary}) respectively, where both $\zD_s^*$ and $\zD_p^*$ are kinds of partial triangulations of the surface which are related by arc-twist and dual (see Figures \ref{figure:admissible dissection-pre} and \ref{figure:dual-twist} below).
+Let's give a more detailed explanation.
+We realize both the module category and the derived category of a gentle algebra on the same surface, with respect to different `coordinates': the \emph{simple coordinate} $\zD_s^*$ and the \emph{projective coordinate} $\zD_p^*$ (see Definitions \ref{definition:addmissable dissections} and \ref{definition:addmissable dissections in prelimilary}) respectively, where both $\zD_s^*$ and $\zD_p^*$ are kinds of partial triangulations of the surface which are related by arc-twist and dual (see Figures \ref{figure:admissible dissection-pre} and \ref{figure:dual-twist}).
 Then a so-called \emph{zigzag curve} (see Definition \ref{definition:zigzag arcs}) on the surface represents an indecomposable $A$-module if we view $\zD_s^*$ as the coordinate, while it represents the minimal projective resolution of this module if we view $\zD_p^*$ as the coordinate.
-More precisely, we have
+More precisely, we have the following theorem, where the first part has been essentially given in \cite[Theorem 2]{BC21}.

 \begin{theoremA}[Theorem \ref{theorem:main arcs and objects}, Theorem \ref{theorem:object}] Let $(\cals,\calm,\zD_s^*)$ be a marked surface with a simple coordinate, and let $\zD_p^*$ be the associated projective coordinate.
 Then the gentle algebras arising from $\zD_s^*$ and $\zD_p^*$ are isomorphic, which is denoted by $A$.
 Moreover, \begin{enumerate}[\rm(1)] \item there is a map $M$ which gives rise to a bijection between \emph{zigzag arcs} $\za$ on $(\cals,\calm,\zD^*_s)$ and string $A$-modules $M_\za$, as well as a bijection between \emph{(primitive) closed zigzag curves} $\za$ on $(\cals,\calm,\zD^*_s)$ and classes of band $A$-modules $M_{(\za,\lambda,m)}$, for $\lambda\in k^*, m\in \mathbb{N}$; \item the projective complex $\P_{\za}$ associated to any zigzag arc $\za$, with respect to $\zD_p^*$, is the minimal projective resolution of $M_{\za}$; the projective complex $\P_{(\za,\lambda,m)}$ associated to any zigzag closed curve $\za$, with respect to $\zD_p^*$, is the minimal projective resolution of $M_{(\za,\lambda,m)}$, for any $\lambda\in k^*, m\in \mathbb{N}$. \end{enumerate} \end{theoremA}